OPMDG/opm-doc/probes/check_pgactivity.rst

  Critical and Warning thresholds are ignored.

- A CRITICAL is raised if at least one parameter changed.
+ A Critical is raised if at least one parameter changed.

+ Required privileges: unprivileged role.

+\ **sequences_exhausted**\  (7.4+)

+ Check all sequences assigned to a column (the smallserial, serial and bigserial types), and raise an alarm if the column or sequences gets too close to the maximum value.

+ Perfdata returns the sequences that trigger the alert.

+ This service supports both \ ``--dbexclude``\  and \ ``--dbinclude``\  parameters.
+ The 'postgres' database and templates are always excluded.

+ Critical and Warning thresholds accept a percentage of the sequence filled.

+ Required privileges: unprivileged role able to log in all databases

+\ **stat_snapshot_age**\  (9.5+)

+ Check the age of the statistics snapshot (statistics collector's statistics).
+ This probe helps to detect a frozen stats collector process.

+ Perfdata returns the statistics snapshot age.

+ Critical and Warning thresholds accept a raw number of seconds.

+ Required privileges: unprivileged role.

 \ **streaming_delta**\  (9.1+)

- Check the data delta between a cluster and its standbys in Streaming Replication.
+ Check the data delta between a cluster and its standbys in streaming replication.

  Optional argument \ ``--slave``\  allows you to specify some slaves that MUST be connected.
 This argument can be used as many times as desired to check multiple slave connections, or you can specify multiple slaves connections at one time, using comma separated values.
 Both methods can be used in a single call.
-The given value must be of the form "APPLICATION_NAME IP".
+The provided values must be of the form "APPLICATION_NAME IP".
- Either of the two following examples will check for the presence of two slaves:
+ Both following examples will check for the presence of two slaves:

  .. code-block:: perl